 Get Outside When It’s Sunny

-While at work, get outside for a bit during your lunch break.
+While at work, get outside for a time during your lunch break.
 Take a walk.

-Open all the shades and curtains.
+Open all the shades and curtains in the house.
 Let that sun in.

 “The Vitamin D Council recommends that adults with minimal sun exposure take 5,000 IU of D3 daily to reach optimal levels.
 This recommendation is based on research that shows that 97% of people will attain levels above 30 ng/ml at this dose, without risk of toxicity.”~ naturewise vitamins